 How many blueberries can I give my German Shepherd?

-You can safely give your German Shepherd about 10-15 blueberries at a time.
-It’s important to introduce them gradually and ensure they don’t make up more than 10% of your dog’s daily caloric intake.
+You can safely give your German Shepherd 10-15 blueberries at a time.
+Introduce them slowly and ensure they don’t exceed 10% of your dog’s daily calorie intake.

 Which fruit is best for a German Shepherd?